 Also bear in mind that both these drives will be pre-formatted to work with both Windows and Mac.
 However, if you want to use them with Time Machine, they'll need to be reformatted, but it's a simple procedure.(opens in new tab)

-If you're just after a serious storage upgrade for your Mac without spending a fortune, this external hard drive from one of the biggest brands in the business is ideal.
-The Elements Desktop is based around a conventional hard drive rather than a speedy SSD, so don't expect it to set any speed records.
-But the upside is you pay far less per gigabyte of capacity, and you'll still find transfer speeds plenty quick enough for transferring high res images and HD video without too much waiting.
+If you're just after a serious storage upgrade for your Mac, without spending a fortune, this external hard drive from one of the biggest brands in the business is ideal.
+It's based around a conventional hard drive rather than a super-fast SSD, so don't expect it to set any speed records.
+But the upside is you pay far less per GB of capacity, and you'll still find transfer speeds plenty quick enough for transferring high res images and HD video without too much waiting around.

 The drive does require a separate power source, but this is the case for most external desktop hard drives.
 Capacities range from 4TB to a humongous 18TB, and all are well priced for the capacity you get, but we reckon the 8TB version is a decent price/capacity compromise.(opens in new tab)

-LaCie's '2big' external desktop drives each contain not one but two hard drives, with the idea being that your data is automatically copied onto both drives within, so should one drive fail, you'll still have a copy of your data on the other one - it's a technology called RAID: Redundant Array of Independent Disks.
+LaCie's '2big' external desktop drives each contain not one but two hard drives, with the idea being that your data is automatically copied onto both drives within.
+This means that should one drive fail, you'll still have a copy of your data on the other one.
+It's a technology called RAID: Redundant Array of Independent Disks.